brevzin/cpp_proposals/2996_reflection/reflection.md

 What are `StrTy` and `RefTy`?
 This question is more difficult.
 Two distinct issues complicate the answer:

-1. Our experience using these facilities has consistently shown that if `StrTy` represents `std::string`, many uses of `StrTy` require writing `dealias(StrTy)` rather than using `StrTy` directly.
+1. Our experience using these facilities has consistently shown that if `StrTy` represents `std::string`, many uses of `StrTy` require writing `dealias(StrTy)` rather than using `StrTy` directly (because a reflection of a type aliases compares unequal with a reflection of the aliased type).
 Failure to do so often yields subtle bugs.

-2. While we would like for `RefTy` to represent `const std::string &`, it can only represent `const std::basic_string<char, std::allocator<char>>`.
+2. While we would like for `RefTy` to represent `const std::string &`, it can only represent `const std::basic_string<char, std::allocator<char>> &`.
 Why?
 Because since `std::string` is only a "name" for `std::basic_string<char, std::allocator<char>>`, the language provides no semantic answer to what "`const std::string &`" _is_.
 It is only a source-level "grammatical" construct: A _type-id_.
 Reflecting type-ids is a brittle path, since it opens questions like whether a reflection of `const int` is the same as a reflection of `int const`.
 Furthermore, nothing currently requires an implementation to "remember" that the type of `Ref` was "spelled" with the alias `std::string` after parsing it, and we aren't confident that all major implementations do so today.
+Lastly, even if we _could_ form a reflection of `const std::string &`, our existing metafunction and type-trait "machinery" gives no means of unwrapping the cv-ref qualification to get `^std::string` without decaying all the way to `^std::basic_string<char, std::allocator<char>>`.

 In light of the above, our position is that `type_of` should never return aliases: That is, `StrTy` represents `std::basic_string<char, std::allocator<char>>`.
-We believe that it would be desireable to in the future introduce an `aliased_type_of` function capable of returning representations of both `std::string` and `const std::string &` for `StrTy` and `RefTy` respectively - but this requires both discussions with implementers, and likely new wording technology for the Standard.
+We believe that it would be desirable to in the future introduce an `aliased_type_of` function capable of returning representations of both `std::string` and `const std::string &` for `Str` and `Ref` respectively - but this requires both discussions with implementers, and likely new wording technology for the Standard.
 To avoid jeopardizing the goal declared by the title of this paper, we are not proposing such a function at this time.

 ### Reflecting source text